 On this trip we couldn’t afford to get guides and do the luxurious South Fork Hilton trip, so we went and purchased an inexpensive four-man tent, grabbed some cured meats, some cheese and bread and loaded the drift boat with guitars, rods and gear for our own make-shift overnighter.

 We drifted the entire day through the famed South Fork Canyon, fished some amazing water and then pulled into a campground with some flat grass.
 It was a little disconcerting though, as this small area was at the bottom of significant gulch that had a very obvious, and well trafficked game trail to the water.

 We slept out in the open under the stars with no tent fly and salami sticks hanging from the tent poles, like corks on a bushies hat.

 There’s not meant to be bears in there.
 At least not grizzlies.
 But the mind does funny things when sleeping in unfamiliar places.
-Especially when the prevailing breeze sent wafts of Hungarian Salami back up the trail.
+Especially when the prevailing breeze sent wafts of Hungarian Salami back up the trail and into the wilderness.

 I didn’t sleep much that night courtesy of a large and immovable pointed rock sticking into my thermarest.
 That and the thought that this is a dry year and who really knows how far a grizzly might roam outside of their known range in search of kielbasa.

 Obviously their coffee was better than ours and their camp just a tad comfier; but for us it was about the fishing, and it was already firing at first light.
 Fortunately the guides and their pampered clients were not even close to being on the water yet and so we had the entire river to ourselves.

 We caught countless fish that day and after lunch sometime, I began rowing out to the car.
 By that I mean that I rowed as as hard as I could, in reverse to row as quickly as possible, and even without stopping to fish, it took four hours of non-stop, back-breaking effort.

 This is one huge piece of water.

-With some relief we reached the take-out point.
-A quick swim was followed by a drive to the South Fork Lodge bar, where some boutique beers were downed and plans made for the next leg of the trip into south-west Montana.
+With much relief we reached the take-out point.
+A quick swim was followed by a drive to the bar at South Fork Lodge, where some boutique beers were downed and plans made for the next leg of the trip into south-west Montana.

 That night we drove on to Bozeman and found a base for a few nights at the Lark Hotel on Main St. Simply the best hotel in town.
 And our first exploratory day trip was out to the Beaverhead; and boy was it fishing well.